401(K) Income Limits: The Mistake Professionals Earning Over $350,000 Often Make

 Oftentimes, we see high earners make contributions to their 401(k) over the first half to three quarters of the year.
 Once they have hit the earnings limit, their net paycheck goes up as they can no longer make contributions to their company 401(k).
 It’s important to realize that if you are a high earner, you will have lumpy take-home pay, with lower earnings at the start of the year than at the end.

 As part of our comprehensive asset management and planning process, we sit down with clients annually to review projected compensation and employee benefit plans, educating you on your options and assisting you in making the changes necessary to optimize your specific situation.
-At Willis Johnson & Associates, we work with our clients to ensure they get their company's full 401(k) contribution, max out their pre-tax and after-tax contributions, take advantage of backdoor Roth IRAs to ensure they are on track for success, and facilitate after-tax roll-outs from the 401(k) to get the maximum amount of savings.
-If you have any questions about the 2022 contribution and compensation limits, please contact your advisor, or schedule a free consultation with one of our experts.
+At Willis Johnson & Associates, we work with our clients to ensure they get their company's full 401(k) contribution, max out their pre-tax and after-tax contributions, take advantage of backdoor Roth IRAs, and facilitate after-tax roll-outs from the 401(k) to get the maximum amount of savings.
+If you have any questions about the 2025 contribution and compensation limits, please contact your advisor, or schedule a free consultation with one of our advisors.

 Nick Johnson, CFA®, CFP®